dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1213-dagger-cue.md

 ### Plan definition

-`#Plan` defines the structure of a Dagger plan - a complete configuration executable by `dagger do`
+`#Plan` defines the structure of a Dagger plan - a complete configuration executable by `dagger-cue do`

 | Definition | File                                                                                   | Description                                          |
 | :--------- | :------------------------------------------------------------------------------------- | :--------------------------------------------------- |